Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: The Proposed Curriculum Learning

 As discussed in Section \ref{Proxy}, we do not known the exact locations of the layers and shall estimate them using the training losses that vary dynamically with iterations.
 Therefore, the weight of each sample should also be dynamically adjusted.
 To this end, we define

 where $t $ denotes the iteration step.
-The sample weights in \eqref{Mploss} are determined by
+The sample weights in \eqref{Mploss} can be determined by

-where $\beta(t)$ is a loss threshold that changes adaptively with iterations.
+where $\beta(t)$ is a loss threshold to be updated adaptively with iterations.

-Intuitively, the formula \eqref{SampleWeight} indicates that if the training loss of a sample is greater than $\beta^2(t)$, which implies that the point is close to the layer, then we give this sample a weight $ \beta(t)/r_{phys}^2(\bm{x}) $, which is less than 1.
+Intuitively, the formula \eqref{SampleWeight} indicates that if the training loss of a sample is greater than $\beta(t)$, which implies that the collocation point is close to the layer, then we give this sample a weight $ \beta(t)/r_{phys}^2(\bm{x}) $, which is less than 1.
 The larger the loss, the closer the sample is to the layer, and the smaller the corresponding weight.
-In this way, we not only guarantee the priority of samples from non-layer regions, but also preserve the necessary physical information of the layer regions.
+In this way, we not only emphasize the learning of easy non-layer region samples, but also maintain the necessary physical information of the high-loss layer regions.